BOOM (BOOM) Price Reaches $0.0014 on Exchanges

 BOOM’s total supply is 971,311,572 tokens and its circulating supply is 782,280,840 tokens.
 BOOM’s official Twitter account is @

 and its Facebook page is accessible here.
-BOOM’s official message board is medium.com/@theboomtoken.
-The official website for BOOM is www.boomtoken.io.
+The official message board for BOOM is medium.com/@theboomtoken.
+BOOM’s official website is www.boomtoken.io.

 BOOM Token Trading

-BOOM can be purchased on the following cryptocurrency exchanges: BitMart and DDEX.
-It is usually not presently possible to purchase alternative cryptocurrencies such as BOOM directly using US dollars.
-Investors seeking to trade BOOM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BOOM using one of the aforementioned exchanges.
+BOOM can be bought or sold on the following cryptocurrency exchanges: BitMart and DDEX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as BOOM directly using US dollars.
+Investors seeking to trade BOOM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BOOM using one of the exchanges listed above.

 Receive News & Updates for BOOM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BOOM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.